vhtnam/chatbot-docs/source/_user/sequence.rst

-Chatbot Broadcast
+Chatbot Sequence
 ==============

 ==============
-Adding a Broadcast
+Adding a Sequence
 ==============

 - In the Bot Edit, select Broadcast from the left menu.